SRIKANTH-0001/CODTECH-TASK-01/README.md

 Project Name: To-Do List Web Application

 Objective:
 The primary objective of the To-Do List Web Application is to create a user-friendly and efficient tool that allows users to manage their daily tasks effectively.
 The application is designed to enhance productivity by providing users with an easy-to-use interface for adding, organizing, and tracking tasks.
-It also includes an integrated user guide to assist users in navigating the application.

 Key Activities: